nasa/Transform-to-Open-Science-Book/Open_Science_Cookbook/Your_Organizations_Open_Science_Journey.md

 To help make this event a success, TOPS will provide organizations with the following support:
 * TOPS will amplify your event on our listserv, via Twitter, and in our community forums.
 * A directory of NASA’s open data and open resources to search and use them.
 More information available on the pages of the [Open-Source Science Initiative](https://science.nasa.gov/open-science-overview) (OSSI).
-* Year of Open Science branding packet, including templates for stickers, presentation templates, Zoom backgrounds, and a guide for the use of NASA’s and TOPS’ logo and name
+* Year of Open Science branding packet, including templates for stickers, presentation templates, Zoom backgrounds, and a guide for the use of NASA’s and TOPS’ logo and name.

 ### Host a Webinar on Using Your Organization’s Open Data or Open Software